What's the Deal With 'Morning Wood?'

 Siegel explained, "Not being able to achieve nocturnal or morning erections are classic symptoms of erectile dysfunction."

-However, it's possible to get normal and healthy morning wood but still experience erectile dysfunction in sexual situations.
+However, it's possible to get normal and healthy morning wood and still experience erectile dysfunction in sexual situations.
 In some cases, this indicates a problem with getting blood into the penis fast enough.

 "You have infinite time during the night to 'fill your bathtub,' even if it's flowing at a slow rate," explained Werner, hearkening back to his bathtub analogy.
 "It's sort of a fine point that most people miss.
 You can have good morning erections and good nocturnal erections but still have a problem with the blood into the penis."